enriquepablo/nlproject/docs/bnf.rst

 consecuences of a rule.
 A logical variable is a symbol that starts with a capital letter, followed by any number of lower case letters, digits, and underscores, and ends with any number of digits.
+For example, ``Person1``.
 A logical variable has a range, that is a type of terms.
 The range of a variable can be obtained by lower casing its first letter and removing its final digits.
 A fact will match the condition of a rule if they are identical except that, where the condition has a variable,